In this worksheet, we will practice converting between common units of capacitance and describing how capacitors work in circuits.

 - Aincreases, decreases

-- Cincreases, increases
+- Bincreases, increases

 - Ddecreases, decreases

-- Edecreases, increases
+- Edecreases, remains constant

 The diagram shows a circuit containing a capacitor and a resistor.
 The capacitor is discharging, and there is an electric current through the circuit.